flexplate/flexplate.github.io/_posts/2020-06-12-automating-version-numbering.md

 layout: post
 title: Automating version numbering in Visual Studio Deployment Projects
 ---
-## Automating version numbering in Visual Studio Deployment Projects

 For many years, Visual Studio has had the option to automatically increment a project’s version number when building that project.
 However, deployment projects use their own version numbers and ignore the version number of the project they’re deploying.
 Here’s how you can automate the deployment project’s (and therefore the compiled MSI’s) version number to match the product you’re deploying.

-### A note on solution and MSI version numbers
+## A note on solution and MSI version numbers

 WinForms projects (and Windows programs in general) use a 4 part version number in the format `[major].[minor].[build].[revision]`.
 Windows Installers (MSIs) use a 3-part version number, `[major].[minor].[build]`.
 Because of this, when we get Visual Studio to increment the project’s version number we’re going to have to lose some information to get it into the MSI.

-### Automatically incrementing the assembly (project) version
+## Automatically incrementing the assembly (project) version

 First things first, we need to make VS handle the assembly’s version number.
 Bizzarely, the Assembly Information dialog you would usually use to change this will not accept the perfectly valid values we’re going to set it to so we’ll have to do it manually.